mehstruslehpy/Documents/C++/TTPSim/README.md

 	-get clarification on how the flags are supposed to work -add user level interface for running different variations of the hardware, mainly ram size but register mods might be cool too
-	-consider making it possible for a user to install/augment the instruction set -write my own assembler so I don't have to keep using taks online one
+	-consider making it possible for a user to install/augment the instruction set